kailinishihira/EALScreeningTool/README.md

 ## Description

 _The use of this web app is for Environmental Consultants who conduct site investigations on properties throughout the State of Hawaii.
-Environmental Action Levels (EALs) are concentrations of contaminants in soil, soil gas, and groundwater that are used in decision making throughout the site investigation process._
+Environmental Action Levels (EALs) are concentrations of contaminants in soil, soil gas, groundwater and indoor air that are used in decision making throughout the site investigation process._

 _The user may create an account to access the web app.
 The user may create a new project and assign the Site Scenario's three criteria which are: Land Use, Groundwater Utility, and Distance to Nearest Surface Water Body.
 The user may enter each sample's contaminate results and compare it to the state established EAL._